andresfabreu/training-mobile-fe-module-03/README.md

 applications using Backbase CXP Mobile SDK.

-Previous knowledge about CXP and FE is required; Git and a CXP 5.6 server are required; Xcode for iOS mobile development or Android Studion for Android development is required;
+Previous knowledge about CXP and FE is required; Git and a CXP 5.6 server are required; Xcode for iOS mobile development or Android Studio for Android development is required;

 ### Contents